FredHutch/proxmox-tools/README.rst

 ::

     pip3 install --upgrade pip
-    pip3 install --upgrade prox
+    pip3 install --upgrade proxmox-tools

-after that you just need to configure prox, you cna do this by uncommenting the lines that start with 'export ' directly in file /usr/local/bin/prox or you paste the export statements into file ~/.proxrc of the home directory of the user who runs prox.
+after that you just need to configure prox, you can do this by uncommenting the lines that start with 'export ' directly in file /usr/local/bin/prox or you paste the export statements into file ~/.proxrc in the home directory of the user who runs prox.

 ::